sumotoy/easyT6963/README.md

 Now Beta and fully working, lot of speedup, mixed (text&Graphic) environment working.
 Check the examples...<br>
 The new beta should be compatible with Energia IDE so many processors can be used (Stellaris, etc.)<br>
+**Warning**: Energia support just as it's basic stage and not tested.
+It compiles but doesn't mean that will works!
+So please wait I test it (and prolly fix) before use it with Energia MCU's!<br>

 <b>ToDo:</b><br>
  - Graphic Font rendering can be faster.
 Next release will not render blank pixels but a routine will fast erase the string placeholder and render routine will fill just needed pixels, this will fast a lot rendering.